FAQ - Trade marks

 Q. What happens after registration?

-Trade Mark registrations can last forever, subject to paying renewal fees every 10 years or so.
+Trade Mark registrations can last forever, subject to paying renewal fees every 10 years or so, and continued use of the mark.
 We can advise how to use (and how not to use!) your Trade Mark to prevent it from being attacked or invalidated.